bribar/VirtualStake/README.md

 	If you need to add more menus than the current site navigation on the home page then you can setup menu locations here.

 	Menus are setup under Wordpress Admin Menu \> Appearance \> Menus.
 When creating a menu you can assign it to a menu location.
-Any menu locations you have created in Theme Setting would appear here.
+Any menu locations you have created in Theme Settings would appear here.

 	When adding a new theme menu location through theme settings, the "Theme Hook" is required.
 This places the assigned menus to this area of the theme.